Emilia Sykes: 2022

 In January 2022, Sykes announced her candidacy for Ohio's 13th congressional district.
 In November 2022, she won the general election, defeating Republican nominee Madison Gesiotto Gilbert.

 2024

 In 2024, Sykes ran for reelection in Ohio's 13th congressional district, a race widely viewed as one of the most competitive in the country.
 She faced Republican Kevin Coughlin, who received strong support from national Republican groups, including a campaign visit from House Speaker Mike Johnson.
 The race saw significant outside spending.
 OpenSecrets reported over $6 million in ad spending opposing Sykes, with $3.84 million funded by the Congressional Leadership Fund.
 Sykes was reelected with 51.1% of the vote to Coughlin's 48.9%.

-Political attacks / Attack ads

-Sykes has been the subject of multiple negative advertising campaigns, particularly in competitive election cycles.